e-picas/bash-library/README.md

     #!/bin/bash
     source path/to/piwi-bash-library.sh

-For a complete loading writing an error if the library is not found, use the following:
+For a complete loading writing an error if the library is not found (if it is a requirement), use the following:

     LIBFILE="path/to/piwi-bash-library.sh"
     if [ -f "$LIBFILE" ]; then source "$LIBFILE"; else